 David is the Center Liaison to the College of Agriculture and Life Sciences, the Cornell Law School and the College of Veterinary Medicine.

-Dr. Derina Samuel is a lecturer with the International Teaching Assistant Program and is also the Coordinator of the Graduate Teaching Assistant Fellow Program (GTAF).
+Dr. Derina Samuel is Assistant Director of the International Teaching Assistant Program and is also the Coordinator of the Graduate Teaching Assistant Fellow Program (GTAF).
 She received dual B.S. degrees in Biology and Chemistry, a M.S. in Chemistry from the University of Zambia, and a Masters in Public Administration from Syracuse University's Maxwell School.
 In addition, she holds a Ph.D. in Molecular Biology/Biochemistry from Syracuse University.
 At SU, she was an ITA for several years and was awarded an Outstanding Teaching Assistant Award in 1991.
 She was also selected as a Graduate Teaching Fellow to mentor new TAs.
 Derina completed postdoctoral fellowship work in Endocrinology at SU.

 Prior to joining the Center, Derina was the Associate Director of Professional Development Programs of the Graduate School at Syracuse University where she worked closely with graduate students in the ITA, TA, and Future Professorate Programs.
 She also collaborated with programs across SU's campus to develop a Future Professional Program for Women in Science and Engineering (WISE-FPP).
 Derina has been awarded grants to conduct a Postdoctoral Fellow Seminar series on Responsible Conduct of Research (RCR) and a Fulbright Foreign Language TA Orientation.

 Her most recent research and teaching interests have focused on future faculty programming and various professional development resources for graduate students and postdoctoral fellows, such as ePortfolio development, RCR training, and WISE programs.